GuoTengda1993/easy-locust/README.md

 ### Change Log
+- 0.1.11: Add boomer client as slave, which has much more preformance.
 - 0.1.10: Delete useless code.
 - 0.1.9: Support Json to locustfile.
 And can use `easy_locust.factory(dict)` to get strings of locustfile.
 - 0.1.6: Optimize locustFileFactory.py